HarleyB123/blog.harleybates.co.uk/content/blog/covid-terraform/index.md

 This was a fun task and I learned loads through completing it!
 In the future, I want to make my own API and try my hand at creating resource blocks for Terraform - stay tuned for that!

-I also want to try a recommender for the current Terraform example using the Levenshtein distance between the user input and values in the JSON response, so that if a user was to pass through a country name of "Brasil" the Terraform would fail to apply but provide a useful message, such as:
+I also want to try a recommender for the current Terraform example using the Levenshtein distance between the user input and values in the JSON response, so that if a user were to pass through a country name of "Brasil" the Terraform would fail to apply but provide a useful message, such as:

 ```
 Country 'Brasil' was not valid.
 Did you mean Brazil?